-Your rent includes a provision to cover the cost of the provision and use of water at each Allotment Site.
+Your Annual Hiring Fee includes a provision to cover the cost of the provision and use of water at each Allotment Site.
 Access to the water supply may not be available during winter months.

-The Council is aware that some sub-tenants do (or may) not wish to use the facilities available, but because of the low overall cost for such provision, calculating and requesting separate contributions as part of the rent collection administration process is not cost-effective.
+The Council is aware that some sub-tenants do (or may) not wish to use the facilities available, but because of the low overall cost for such provision, calculating and requesting separate contributions as part of the hiring fee collection process is not cost-effective.
 If You wish to take advantage of the water supply at Your Allotment Site but are not aware of how to access it, please contact the Council for advice.